Check out these expert custom design tips on how to make the most of your walk-in closet based on its dimensions.

 Walk-in closets come in three common dimension ratios: small and square, long and narrow with double hanging space, and large with an overabundance of free walking space.
 Each of the three layouts comes with its own challenges.
 Homeowners get to know firsthand the quirks of their particular walk-in closet, and are often shocked and excited to discover that there is a way to improve the functionality and flow of these often-neglected rooms.

 Because our designers at Closet America aren’t interested in knocking down walls, we’ve become experts on maximizing the available storage volume in each of these layouts.
 Below you’ll find a few of our small walk-in closet ideas and our best design tips for making each dimension ratio work better for you in your upcoming custom closet investment.

 Interested in drafting walk-in closet floor plans from scratch?
 Look for red boxes like this one below.
 Each contains a basic design element that architects use to draft a functional and stylish walk-in closet.

 5 x 5: Maximizing the Bare Minimum

 The small and square walk-in closet tends to vex homeowners the most.
 We call these “bare minimum” walk-in closets, because they hold hanging storage on only two adjacent walls and offer just enough walking space to turn around in.
 In truth, you’ve got barely any more storage space than you would in the average reach-in hall closet—and a deep reach-in might even be preferable.
-But we all have to work with what we’ve got!
+But we all have to work with the minimum closet dimensions we’ve got!

 Are you considering adding double hanging rods?
 Plan on aligning them at around 40 and 80” on a vertical wall.